mike-klopfer/Full-Stack/1-foundations/github.md

   * `--patch`: display, for each commit EXACTLY what lines were added and deleted (press `Enter` to get more out put, then scrollable)

 * We can also use `$ git show` to view a specific commit
-  * Without an additional argument shoes the last commit
+  * Without an additional argument, this shows the last commit
-  * Can see an specific commit by adding the SHA after show...`git show fdf5493`
+  * We Can see an specific commit by adding the SHA after show...`git show fdf5493`
-  * The output is the same as the `git log --patch`, but for only one commit
+  * The output is the same as the `git log --patch`, but for only a single commit

 ## Add Commits to a Repository

+* Before we commit anything, its useful to check the status to see which files have changes, and to understand the curernt state of our repository.
-* `git add`
+* Staging files with `git add`
-  * Write some stuff
+  * We have some files that we want Git to start tracking
+  * For Git to track a file it needs to be committed to the repository
+  * For a file to be committed, it needs to be in the staging index
+  * `git add` followed by a list of filenames (separated by a space) moves the specified files into the staging area
+    * Note: if we stage the wrong files, we can 'unstage' by using `git reset`, and then restaging the correct files
+  * Rather than specifying individual files to stage, we can also stage the entire directory with the `-A` flag or the `.` special character
-* `git commit`
+* Commiting files with `git commit`
-  * Write some stuff about commits
+  * Once we've added all of the files we want to commit to the staging area, we should run `git status` one more time to make sure the staged files are the ones we want to commit
+  * When we're ready to commit, we type `git commit -m [commit message here]`
   * Writing commit messages
     * Each commit subject line should be able to answer the following question:
     * If applied this commit will *[your subject line here]*
-    * Then the structure of the commit should be as follows:
+    * The structure of the commit should be as follows:
 ```
 Imperative commit title (limited to 50 characters)
 # Blank line